 3. Multi-cellular issue is important in the methylation study.
 Please discuss how you handle this issue.

 Response: Multi-cellular issue is a great challenge in epigenetic related studies.
 Usually, cancer tissues from surgery operations would include some normal tissue to guarantee the complete remove of the tumor.
 However, in the present study, the null hypothesis is that the methylation level in the cancer tissue (mixed) is the same with normal tissue (mixed).
 The alternative hypothesis is that the methylation level in the cancer tissue (mixed) is different from normal tissue (mixed).
 Therefore, we can use a paired t-test to test the difference in the mean of the methylation between cancer tissue and normal tissue.
-In the present study, we do not have the multi-cellular problem (Reference?).
+In the present study, we do not have the multi-cellular problem.

 Discretionary Revisions